Securities and Exchange Board of India: Powers

-Eliminate malpractices in security market

 Major achievements

 SEBI has enjoyed success as a regulator by pushing systematic reforms aggressively and successively.
-SEBI is credited for quick movement towards making the markets electronic and paperless by introducing T+5 rolling cycle from July 2001 and T+3 in April 2002 and further to T+2 in April 2003.
-The rolling cycle of T+2 means, Settlement is done in 2 days after Trade date.
-SEBI has been active in setting up the regulations as required under law.
-SEBI did away with physical certificates that were prone to postal delays, theft and forgery, apart from making the settlement process slow and cumbersome by passing Depositories Act, 1996.
+It is credited for quick movement towards making the markets electronic and paperless by introducing the T+5 rolling cycle in July 2001, the T+3 in April 2002, and the T+2 in April 2003.
+The rolling cycle of T+2 means that settlement is done in 2 days after trade date.
+SEBI has also been active in setting up the regulations as required under law.
+It did away with physical certificates that were prone to postal delays, theft and forgery, apart from making the settlement process slow and cumbersome, by passing the Depositories Act, 1996.